 - 4 green onions, sliced and separate your whites (bottoms) from the greens (tops)

-- 1 cup cooked pork
+- 1 cup cooked pork or any other protein

 - 2 cloves of garlic, smashed and chopped finely

 - 1/2 inch ginger, outer layer removed and chopped finely

 - 2TBS chili garlic sauce